adrobinoga/zk-protocol/sections/terminal.md

 Where `is_rf` is a boolean variable, 1-Byte wide, that corresponds to 1 if the machine **only** supports RFID tags and 0 in the opposite case.
 The variable `card_on` is also a boolean variable, 1-Byte wide, that corresponds to 1 if the machine supports the RFID tags.

+According to the SDK:

+- The function returns 1 if the machine only supports the RF card.
+- The function returns 2 if the machine supports the RF card and fingerprints.
+- The function returns 0 if the machine doesn't support the RF card.

+That means that the value may be calculated with the next formula:

+	return value = card_on * (1 + not(is_rf))

 ### Get Vendor ###

 Procedure to request the vendor name: